secretGeek/today-i-learned-staging/.net_core_MVC/specified_framework_not_found.md

     .NET Core 1.1 (Current)
     Ubuntu 16.04:  apt-get install dotnet-dev-1.0.0-preview2-003175

 (Why is current not the same as what's on the front screen?
-And why doesn't the current need 'sudo'? ([lodged it with jongalloway via twitter](https://twitter.com/secretGeek/status/823712625942896640) )
+And why doesn't the current need 'sudo'? ([lodged it with jongalloway via twitter](https://twitter.com/secretGeek/status/823712625942896640) -- it got fixed 😊 )

 Putting all these facts together: